Getting Started with Blazor MultiColumn ComboBox Component

 Install Syncfusion® Blazor MultiColumnComboBox and Themes NuGet in the App

-To add Blazor MultiColumn ComboBox component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.MultiColumnComboBox and Syncfusion.Blazor.Themes.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor MultiColumn ComboBox component, open NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.MultiColumnComboBox and Syncfusion.Blazor.Themes.
+Alternatively, run the following Package Manager commands:

 Register Syncfusion® Blazor Service

-Open ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.MultiColumnComboBox namespace.
+Open ~/_Imports.razor and import the Syncfusion.Blazor and Syncfusion.Blazor.MultiColumnComboBox namespaces.

 @using Syncfusion.Blazor